feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 232 the offer.
 However, the Dutch then granted him the titular rank of lieutenant in May 1877.109

-Similar reasons were cited when Phoa Keng Hek declined the Dutch offer of a Chinese majorship in 1908.11° | suspect there were also political motives in his refusal, which | have discussed in chapter 5.
+Similar reasons were cited when Phoa Keng Hek declined the Dutch offer of a Chinese majorship in 1908.11° I suspect there were also political motives in his refusal, which I have discussed in chapter 5.
 Had Souw Siauw Tjong and Phoa Keng Hek not been well-off members of the Chinese community, the Dutch would not have offered them such respectable positions.
 In other words, it was all a matter of financial status and wealth.

 In the case of Phoa Keng Hek, whose father was also a Chinese lieutenant in Meester-Cornelis in the eastern division, the Dutch offer concealed a political motive.
 Observing the movement of the Chinese in the early 1900s towards modern political ambitions, begun under Phoa's leadership, the offer was probably intended to direct the Chinese towards Dutch interests.
-As Phoa Keng Hek declined the offer, yet managed to arrange for his son-in-law Khouw Kim An to achieve this office, | suggest that the Dutch had political reasons for favouring HHKan.
+As Phoa Keng Hek declined the offer, yet managed to arrange for his son-in-law Khouw Kim An to achieve this office, I suggest that the Dutch had political reasons for favouring HHKan.
 But, as HHKan was also a rich landowner in Batavia with a long-established family background, one wonders why he was not offered the Chinese officership?

 Batavia's Private Lands